buildtesters/buildtest/docs/gettingstarted/buildspecs_interface.rst

-Let's assume you want to see content of all buildspec that failed test, you can use ``buildtest report`` to extract list of test names that failed as argument to ``buildtest buildspec show``, for instance we see below we have two tests that failed, using ``--filter state=FAIL`` will retrieve all failures, you will want to pipe output to `uniq` since multiple test runs will be reported twice.
+Let's assume you want to see content of all buildspec that failed test, you can use ``buildtest report`` to extract list of test names that failed as argument to ``buildtest buildspec show``, for instance we see below we have two tests that failed, using ``--filter state=FAIL`` will retrieve all failures, you will want to pipe output to **uniq** to get unique listing since output of ``buildtest report`` will show all test runs and duplicates can occur if same test is run multiple times.

 .. code-block:: console